nbagonoc/react-redux-multiple-user-role/README.md

 # React-Redux-Multiple-User

 A very simple React App with Redux-Toolkit with authentication with multiple user roles
-* Authentication
+* User roles:
     * admin
     * user

 ## How to run

-In the project directory, you can run:
+You will however need to setup the backend(mongoDB-path and secret are not included in the project repo) with: https://github.com/nbagonoc/RESTful-node-multi-auth.
+Once done, in this project directory, just run:
 ```
 npm run start
 ```